 A self-proclaimed political junkie, artist Allan Harding MacKay creatively digitizes his satirical views about the recurring political and celebrity buffoonery in Canada and elsewhere.
-The characters featured in his cartoon collages either occupy the electoral centre stage or strategically manipulate it from the wings.
-Contingent on current political circumstances, images of the players are plucked from the Internet and inserted into various staged settings.
-Begun in mid-2013, and emailed for fun to friends, these creations give MacKay a platform to humorously vent his opinion and protest the daily news he avidly reads online.
+The characters featured in his digital collages either occupy the electoral & celebrity centre stage or strategically manipulate it from the wings.
+Contingent on current political and celebrity circumstances, images of the players are plucked from the Internet and inserted into various staged settings also sourced online.
+Begun in mid-2013, and emailed for fun to friends, these creations give MacKay a platform to humorously vent his opinion and comment on the daily news he avidly reads online.

-MacKay’s skillfully constructed collages are created from the vantage of the Court Painter as chronicler of Canada’s politicos, players, journalists and hangers-on in what could be regarded as a revival of the traditional relationship between the court artist & court fool and those who consider themselves to be the ruling elite.
-It is a style reminiscent of the 18th & 19th Century satirists and social critics.
+MacKay’s skillfully constructed collages are created from the vantage of the Court Painter as chronicler of local,national and international politicos, players, journalists and hangers-on in what could be regarded as a revival of the traditional, often competitive relationship between the court artist & court fool and those who consider themselves to be the cultural, political and ruling elites rendered in a style reminiscent of the 18th & 19th Century satirists and social critics.

 A H MacKay represents the Court Painter as A Hardon MacKay Press Attache & Communications Strategist

 Gallery Exhibitions of Court Painter selected panels have taken place at the Cube Gallery in Ottawa, The Whyte Museum of the Canadian Rockies in Banff and The Trianon Gallery in Lethbridge.